Are you noticing a concerning change in the color of your fig tree leaves, specifically a shift to yellow?

 I’ve found that the best way to treat mealybugs is by dipping some cotton in ethanol and water.
 You can then use it to dab the affected area.

-On the contrary, it is easy to wear protective gloves and pick Aphids by hand from your Fig tree leaves.
+On the contrary, wearing protective gloves and picking Aphids by hand from your Fig tree leaves is easy.

-If these household tips don’t seem to work, purchasing pesticides would be the smartest idea.
+If these household tips don’t work, purchasing pesticides would be yet another option.

 Frequently Asked Questions about Fig Trees and Yellow Leaves